snapshot-labs/sx-evm/README.md

 ├─ voting-strategies
-│  ├─ CompVotingStrategy.sol - "Strategy that uses delegated balances of Comp tokens as voting power" │  ├─ OZVotesVotingStrategy.sol - "Strategy that uses delegated balances of OZ Votes tokens as voting power" │  ├─ WhitelistVotingStrategy.sol — "Strategy that gives predetermined voting power for members in a whitelist, otherwise zero"
+│  ├─ CompVotingStrategy.sol - "Strategy that uses delegated balances of Comp tokens as voting power" │  ├─ OZVotesVotingStrategy.sol - "Strategy that uses delegated balances of OZ Votes tokens as voting power" │  ├─ WhitelistVotingStrategy.sol — "Strategy that gives predetermined voting power for members in a whitelist, otherwise zero.
+Whitelist is stored in a bytes array On-Chain."
+│  ├─ MerkleWhitelistVotingStrategy.sol — "Strategy that gives predetermined voting power for members in a whitelist, otherwise zero.
+Whitelist is stored in a Merkle tree Off-Chain, with only the root being stored On-Chain."
 │  └─ VanillaVotingStrategy.sol — "Vanilla Strategy"
 ├─ execution-strategies
 │  ├─ timelocks